soonh1/c1st-project/README.md

 1. Clone this repo and create a branch with your name.
 1. Initialize an angular project `ng new search` and create a component `ng g c product-search` and using the angular CLI
 1. When done coding.
 Make sure you fulfil the requirements and make sure the project builds `ng build`.
-1. Zip your project and send it to info@servicepos.com subject: Projectsearch
+1. Find a cool way to deliver the project

 **Requirements**